ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

     ──────────────
     ```

 2. Enter a name for the new DOSA account.
 Creating a new DOSA account will override any file named `public_key.pem` or `private_key.pem` in the directory where you invoked the Axway Central CLI from.
+The public and private key pair are used to authenticate with Amplify Central.
+The keys will be placed in a secret in the selected namespace, and will be named "amplify-agents-keys".

     ```bash
     Select a service account (DOSA):  Create a new account